martinwolf/mw_fitzgerald/README.md

 # The Writer

-A WordPress Theme for people who love good writing and typography.
+A WordPress Theme for people who love good writing and beautiful typography.